This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 Controlling The Hidden Real Switch

-This is an important part of the trickery.
+This is an important part of this trickery.

 The magician assistant who attaches the semi-circle black spandex cover over the vertical fan blades is the one who controls this secret switch.